Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 Gotta pretend surprised since my communist friend had already told me this like weeks ago.
 Remember her bestie from our secondary school ?
 Well, that girl finally broke her twenty-five-year curse of never having a first love.
-Her standards for men has long been known for being sky-high.
+Her standard for men has long been known for being sky-high.
 Shocked – was our only appropriate expression. *"Why don't you give it a shot ?"* – a hint of insistence in her voice.
 Shm, I gave a shrugging smile, before I have a chance to get to see a casual love, I'd probably end up matching one of my male highschool teachers.
 \
 \
 \